-The total interest expense incurred by the Town during the current fiscal year totaled \$348,758 which related to the long-term bonds payable outstanding in the amount of \$347,864 and the Board of Education capital lease payable outstanding in the amount of \$894.
-In the fund financial statements the entire amount of interest expense incurred was charged to expense with \$347,864 being shown as interest expense and \$894 being shown as part of the education budget line item.
-On the government-wide financial statements, the total interest expense amount was decreased by (\$66,960) relating to the current portion of amortization of the premium on prior bonding agreements entered into by the Town, increased by \$25,808 relating to the current portion of amortization of the deferred charge on bond refunding entered into by the Town and increased by \$140,263 relating to debt service interest amounts accrued as of June 30, 2019.
-As a result of this premium, refunding amortization and accrued debt service interest, the interest expense amount relating to the outstanding long-term bonds payable shown on the government-wide financial statements totaled \$446,975.
+The total interest expense incurred by the Town during the current fiscal year totaled \$327,997.
+In the fund financial statements, this amount is shown as interest expense in the general fund in the amount of \$327,932 and as part of the education expenditures in the amount of \$65.
+In the government-wide financial statements, the total interest expense incurred by the Town of \$327,997 was decreased by (\$66,960) relating to the current fiscal year portion of amortization of the premium on prior bonding agreements entered into by the Town, increased by \$25,808 relating to the current fiscal year portion of amortization of the deferred charge on a prior bond refunding agreement entered into by the Town, decreased by the reversal of prior fiscal year accrued interest amounts of (\$140,263) and increased by current fiscal year accrued interest amounts of \$131,263 for a total recorded interest expense amount of \$277,845.
+In the government-wide financial statements, this amount is shown as interest expense in the amount of \$277,780 and as part of the education expenditures in the amount of \$65.